datagen24/dshield-mcp/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher (UV will install the correct version if needed)
+- UV package manager
 - Access to Elasticsearch cluster with DShield data
 - DShield API key (optional, for threat intelligence enrichment)
 - LaTeX distribution (optional, for PDF report generation)